TimoThans33/scout-temporary/docs/INSTALLATION.md

 ```

 ## 4.6 Install Tjess
--clone the repo or download a deb file from the cloud portal.
+- clone the repo or download a deb file from the cloud portal.
  ```
  sudo dpkg -i <name-of-package>
  sudo apt install -f